colivetree/product-playbook/experimentation.md

 * Users

 ## How to Run

-* 0. Familiarize yourself with common experimentation pitfalls.
+* 0) Familiarize yourself with common experimentation pitfalls.
+This play assumes a *frequentist* approach to AB Testing.
+For a Bayesian approach you need to establish priors, not contemplated on this guide.
-* 1. Define a hypothesis based on a known insight or customer problem - A good resource to understand how these should be formulated is the [hypothesis kit](http://www.experimentationhub.com/hypothesis-kit.html)
+* 1) Define a hypothesis based on a known insight or customer problem - A good resource to understand how these should be formulated is the [hypothesis kit](http://www.experimentationhub.com/hypothesis-kit.html)
-* 2. Establish how that hypothesis can be tested - What changes need to be made, what metrics it will affect (OEC).
+* 2) Establish how that hypothesis can be tested - What changes need to be made, what metrics it will affect (OEC).
-* 3. Determine the Minimum Detectable Effect (MDE), the change to the metrics that can be measured within a certain timeframe (which should also be defined).
+* 3) Determine the Minimum Detectable Effect (MDE), the change to the metrics that can be measured within a certain timeframe (which should also be defined).
 A good resource is the [AB Test Guide Calculator's Pre-Test Analysis](https://abtestguide.com/calc/).
 Choose a two-sided test if you wish to be confident about negative effects as well.
 Typically, tests are run at 95% confidence (p<0.05).
-* 4. Run the experiment for the defined period of time - NOT until you reach statistical significance.
+* 4) Run the experiment for the defined period of time - NOT until you reach statistical significance.
-* 5. Collect results and analyse them according to your OEC.
+* 5) Collect results and analyse them according to your OEC.
-* 6. Choose to accept or reject your experiment results, incorporating them into your main codebase.
+* 6) Choose to accept or reject your experiment results, incorporating them into your main codebase.

 ## Tips and Resources
 * [Evan Miller - How not to run an A/B Test](http://www.evanmiller.org/how-not-to-run-an-ab-test.html)